 All requests must be submitted at least 90 days prior to the date required or will not be accepted.

-AHIMA’s Research Review Committee will evaluate all requests and make recommendations to accept or deny the research requests in its sole and absolute discretion.
-Applicants will be notified via email within 30 days of submittal.
+AHIMA’s Data Governance Committee will evaluate all requests and make recommendations to accept or deny the research requests in its sole and absolute discretion.
+Requestors will be notified via email within 30 days of submittal.
 Additional information or instructions may be requested at that time.

 The CEE Research Review Committee will assign multiple blind peer reviewers to evaluate the prospectus of the request.
-Their feedback and recommendations will be provided to the AHIMA Research Review Committee who will authorize or decline the request of data release or data instrument dissemination.
+Their feedback and recommendations will be provided to the AHIMA Data Governance Committee who will authorize or decline the request.